 Into the 2000s, RE/MAX Commercial continued adding tools and strategic alliances, along with the annual RE/MAX Commercial World Symposium, more online training, and commercial-specific networking and educational tracks at the annual RE/MAX R4 Convention.

-The RE/MAX Commercial commitment to education has resulted in widespread industry respect, with three RE/MAX Commercial brokers serving as President of the CCIM Institute.
-In 2013, yet another RE/MAX broker will be appointed to the position.
+The RE/MAX Commercial commitment to education has resulted in widespread industry respect, with four RE/MAX Commercial brokers serving as President of the CCIM Institute.

 Supported by unparalleled technology, intensive resources and the competitive advantages of a global brand and referral network, RE/MAX Commercial brokers are among the most productive entrepreneurs in the business.